andrasq/node-docs/code-structure.md

 _(work in progress)_

-What follows are suggestions on how to write reliable, efficient code.
+What follow are suggestions on how to write reliable, maintainable code.
 This is a different approach to coding style than what you might be used to.
 The focus is not on what, but why:  it doesn't tell you what to do; it tells you what to avoid.